SpenceKonde/DxCore/megaavr/libraries/flashWrite/README.md

 ## Known Limitations
 * Library does not verify that flash was written correctly, or that it targeted flash that had been erased.
 * Library leaves NVMCTRL.CTRLA set; In supported configurations, this should be safe except for the case of user code that has to issue other `NVMCTRL` commands - and doesn't defensively set to `NOOP` first.
-That's probably a bad course of action, as it places faith in other code behaving the way you would - especially since, as it happens, other code in the wild *doesn't* behave that way I don't think the fact that it `NVMCTRL.CTRLA` is left on a command is in and of itself a risk, since only the one SPM instruction on that one page of flash can execute it; You could only get there via JMP/RJMP/CALL/RCALL - which are targeted at compile time (ie, they are your entry point, or the libraries entry point, and set the command register anway)... or they would get there from some "wild pointer" that ends up pointing an IJMP or ICALL there - but in that case, the pointer that directs those is the Z pointer, which also targets SPM - so the Z-pointer would be pointing to the first page of flash... which cannot write to itself!
+That's probably a bad course of action, as it places faith in other code behaving the way you would - especially since, as it happens, other code in the wild *doesn't* behave that way I don't think the fact that it `NVMCTRL.CTRLA` is left on a command is in and of itself a risk, since only the one SPM instruction on that one page of flash can execute it; You could only get there via JMP/RJMP/CALL/RCALL - which are targeted at compile time (ie, they are your entry point, or the libraries entry point, and set the command register anyway)... or they would get there from some "wild pointer" that ends up pointing an IJMP or ICALL there - but in that case, the pointer that directs those is the Z pointer, which also targets SPM - so the Z-pointer would be pointing to the first page of flash... which cannot write to itself!
 * Library provides no facility to "update" a page of memory.
 This would probably be useful.
 * Library lacks convenience functions and defines for taking full advantage of MAPPED_PROGMEM and the like...
 * No provision for wear leveling (I would suggest this be a build on top of a library like this, once the API stabilitzes.